a-kuntz/JsonRPC/workshop/doc/workshop.md

 * The server should provide a semantic versioning (major.minor.patch)
 * The client should verify its compatibility with the server version.
 * The server needs one minute to start the x-ray tube.
 This behaviour needs to be simulated by the server.
-* The client should make shure that the server is ready to respond.
+* The client should make shure that the server is ready to responde

 ## Helpful ressources